c2mon/c2mon/docs/src/user-guide/client-api/configuration.md

 ## Configuring Alarms

-The following code shows the simplest way to create a `Alarm`:
+The following code shows the simplest way to create an `Alarm`:

 ```java
 configurationService.createAlarm("TAG_EXAMPLE", new ValueCondition(Integer.class, 1), "faultFamily", "faultMember", 0);